 - Heat broiler to high with rack set 6-inches from element.

-- Arrange salmon fillets skin-side down on prepared sheet; pat dry and season with ½ teaspoon kosher salt and ¼ teaspoon black pepper.
+- Arrange salmon fillet skin-side down on baking sheet.
+Pat salmon dry with paper towels then season with ½ teaspoon kosher salt and ¼ teaspoon black pepper.

 - Broil salmon until mostly opaque but center still looks undercooked, tops are charred, and an instant-read thermometer inserted in the centers registers 125ºF (48–52ºC), 10–12 minutes.